payamparvizi/sapps-rl/Adaptive_Optics_Environment/README.md

 pip install -r requirements.txt
 ```

-Some dependencies may require system-level libraries (e.g., for numerical or optical simulation).
-Please refer to the comments in `requirements.txt` if issues arise.
+Some dependencies (e.g., optical simulation libraries) may require system-level packages.
+Please refer to the comments in `requirements.txt` if installation issues arise.

 ---